qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

   (see :ref:`vector_virtual_layers` for more information)

-.. index:: QGIS Style File Format, QLR
+.. index:: QGIS Layer Definition File, QLR

 QLR - QGIS Layer Definition File
 ===============================

-Layers with styling can be stored using the QLR format (:ref:`layerdefinitionfile`).
+Layers with styling can be stored using the QLR format (:ref:`qgislayerdefinitionfile`).
 The QLR format makes it possible to share "complete" QGIS layers with other QGIS users.
-A QLR file contains a linke to the data source and all the QGIS style information.
+A QLR file contains a link to the data source and all the QGIS style information necessary to style it completely.

 Connecting to web services